matejkvassay/llm-paper-reading/llama.md

 **By:** Meta AI

 ### Introduction
 In this paper Meta AI introduced series of 7B - 65B parameter LLMs trained on open source datasets.
-Main focus of the improvements is on fast/inexpensive inference.
-Rather than increasing the model size in number of parameters researchers focused on improving performance by scaling up the dataset size while keeping the model reasonably small.

 ### Tradeoff between dataset and model size
 By recommendation from Chinchilla paper (https://arxiv.org/pdf/2203.15556.pdf) the optimal pre-training dataset sizes are: